gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Deprecated code quality plugins

+- The FindBugs plugin has been deprecated because the project is unmaintained and does not work with bytecode compiled for Java 9 and above.
+  Please consider using the [SpotBugs plugin](https://plugins.gradle.org/plugin/com.github.spotbugs) instead.
 - The JDepend plugin has been deprecated because the project is unmaintained and does not work with bytecode compiled for Java 8 and above.

 ## Potential breaking changes